abeaderstadt/applied-ml-beaderstadt/notebooks/project02/README.md

-# Beaderstadt Titanic Data Exploration and Feature Engineering
+# Project 2: Beaderstadt Titanic Data Exploration and Feature Engineering
 > My personalized exploration and manipulation of the Titanic Dataset.

 ## Project Overview